1970 United States Senate election in Tennessee

 The 1970 United States Senate election in Tennessee was held on November 3, 1970.
 Republican Bill Brock defeated Democratic incumbent Albert Gore, Sr. who ran for a fourth term.
-With Brock's victory, Republicans held both of Tennessee's U.S. Senate seats marked the first time in any former Confederate State and as well since Reconstruction in 1871.
+With Brock's victory, Republicans held both of Tennessee's U.S. Senate seats, marking the first time Republicans held both Senate seats in a former Confederate State since Reconstruction.
 He was also the first Republican to hold this seat since 1875.

 Primary

 Republican

 9.8% of the voting age population participated in the Republican primary.

 Democratic

 21.9% of the voting age population participated in the Democratic primary.